Oigen cast iron (history, how to use, care for your cast-iron)

 The Oigen foundry is located in the township of Mizusawa in Oshu, Japan.
 An area with over 900 years of casting heritage.

 Like many Japanese foundries, Oigen made traditional tetsubin kettles using clay molds.
-But with technological advancements, they now make most of their products using green sand casting.
-Although they still traditionally make many tetsubin kettles by highly trained craftsmen.
+However, with technological advancements, they make most of their products using green sand casting.
+Although they still traditionally make many tetsubin kettles by highly trained artisans.

 Oigen has a full line of products, such as Dutch ovens, grills, trivets, skillets, and sukiyaki bowls.